-4.4.
+4.3.
 Online Readings in Psychology and Culture

-The Online Readings in Psychology and Culture (ORPC) was created by Walt Lonner and the Center for Cross-Cultural Studies at Western Washington University in 2002 based on the principles of open access publication.
+The Online Readings in Psychology and Culture (ORPC) was created by Walter J. Lonner and the Center for Cross-Cultural Studies at Western Washington University in 2002 based on the principles of open access publication.
 The ORPC became a publication of IACCP in 2008.

-The purpose of the ORPC is to provide free, universally accessible material to supplement basic texts in the areas of cross-cultural psychology, cultural psychology, psychological anthropology and related academic areas.
+The purpose of the ORPC as an open access journal is to provide free (for authors and readers) and universally accessible material to supplement basic texts in the areas of cross-cultural psychology, cultural psychology, psychological anthropology and related academic areas.
 The ORPC materials are intended to be periodically revised and updated by the author(s), providing a dynamic resource to the field.

-4.5.
+4.4.
 Archives of the IACCP